ruchi-sandilya/Nonlinear_counterfactuals/README.md

-# Nonlinear counterfactual generation
+# Nonlinear Counterfactual Generation

-This repository contains Jupyter notebooks focused on nonlinear counterfactual generation using two approaches: 1.
-Embedding and moving along a principal curve and 2.
-Embedding and kernel density estimation (KDE).
-We demonstrate the method using DDIM latent vectors of fluid datasets (for principal curve approach) and E-Field datasets of responders and non-responders patient for KDE appoach.
+This repository contains Jupyter notebooks focused on nonlinear counterfactual generation using two approaches:
+1. **Embedding and moving along a principal curve**
+2. **Embedding and kernel density estimation (KDE)**

+We demonstrate these methods using:
+- **DDIM latent vectors** of fluid datasets for the principal curve approach.
+- **E-Field datasets** of responders and non-responders for the KDE approach.

 ## Notebooks

 ### 1. **Embedding-and-moving-along-principal-curve.ipynb**
    - **Purpose**:
-     - Embeds DDIM latent data of dimension ($4\times 32 \times 32$) into 2D space using CEBRA that approximately preserves neighbor distances.
+     - Embeds DDIM latent data of dimension \(4 \times 32 \times 32\) into 2D space using CEBRA, which approximately preserves neighbor distances.
-     - Fits elastic principal curve to the embedded DDIM latent vectors.
+     - Fits an elastic principal curve to the embedded DDIM latent vectors.
-     - Generates counterfactuals by modifying latent by traversing along the estimated principal curve
+     - Generates counterfactuals by traversing along the estimated principal curve and modifying latent vectors.
    - **Key Features**:
-     - Embedding DDIM latent space in local distance preserving way.
+     - Embedding DDIM latent space in a way that locally preserves distances.
-     - Principal curve fitting and of embedded DDIM latent space.
+     - Fitting a principal curve to the embedded DDIM latent space.
-     - Estimating principal curve using pairwise distances between consecutive nodes of the curve.
+     - Estimating the principal curve using pairwise distances between consecutive nodes of the curve.
      - Modifying embedded latents by moving along these curves.
      - Projecting modified embedded latents back to DDIM space using KNN interpolation.
-     - Generating counterfactuals using modified DDIM latents and pretrained cLDM.
+     - Generating counterfactuals using modified DDIM latents and a pretrained cLDM.

 ### 2. **Embedding_and_KDE.ipynb**
    - **Purpose**:
-     - Demonstrates the embedding of E-Field DDIM latents of responder and non-resonder patients.
+     - Embeds E-Field DDIM latents of responder and non-responder patients into a reduced-dimensional space.
      - Applies Kernel Density Estimation (KDE) to visualize and analyze the probability density of data in the embedded space.
-     - Identifies responders and non-responder peak points
+     - Identifies peak points for responders and non-responders.
-     - Transforms a non-responder to responder using peak difference
+     - Transforms a non-responder into a responder by leveraging the peak differences.
    - **Key Features**:
-     - Implementation of dimensionality reduction techniques.
+     - Dimensionality reduction techniques for embedding.
-     - Visualization of data density using KDE.
+     - Visualization and density analysis using KDE.
-     - Practical examples of embedding workflows for structured data.
+     - Identification of responder and non-responder peaks.
+     - Transformation of non-responder profiles to responder profiles using KDE peak differences.

 ## Dependencies
 The following Python libraries are required to run these notebooks: